Djamel Abdoun: Olympiacos

 On 31 August 2011, Abdoun signed a three-year contract with Olympiacos, joining them on a free transfer from Kavala after they were relegated to the fourth division.
 He scored his first goal against PAOK and his second goal against Panathinaikos.
 He played 29 games and scored four times in total in his first season at Olympiacos.

 Abdoun managed to score his first goal in the UEFA Champions League, in a 2–1 home loss against German side Schalke 04.
-He also scored from the penalty spot against Aris Thessaloniki.
+He also scored from the penalty spot against Aris.
 His next two goals came again from the penalty spot; against AEK Athens away and Platanias at home.
 He scored his next goal against PAS Giannina in a 2–0 home win, which was assisted by Ariel Ibagaza.
 Days later, he scored against Atromitos from the penalty spot in a 3–2 home loss.
 On 27 February, Abdoun scored a goal from a free-kick in a 1–0 away victory over PAS Giannina in a Greek Cup match.
 His next goal came against AEK Athens in a 3–0 home win.
 His last goal for the season came against Platanias in a 4–0 away win.

 Nottingham Forest

 On 25 July 2013, Nottingham Forest Chairman, Fawaz Al-Hasawi, announced the signing of Abdoun on a 3-year contract.

 Djamel Abdoun scored his first goal in a home FA Cup Third Round tie against West Ham United.
 The goal came from a penalty awarded for a challenge on Jamie Paterson.
 Abdoun was insistent he was taking the penalty, even arguing with his fellow team-mates on the pitch, and his persistence paid off as he scored with an audacious chip from the spot.
 Forest went on to win the game 5–0.

 On 10 July 2014, Abdoun was informed he was free to find a new club and that he "had no future at Forest".
-He never played for Forest again..
+He never played for Forest again.

 As Abdoun failed to find a team, he was loaned to Lokeren.

 Abdoun's contract was mutually terminated on 30 July 2015.